Vegan Biscotti with Almonds

 What are biscotti?

-Biscotti, otherwise known as “cantucci”, are the classic twice-baked Italian cookies from Tuscany and, if you haven’t heard about them before, biscotti literally means twice (bis) cooked (cotti).
+Biscotti, otherwise known as “cantucci,” are the classic twice-baked Italian cookies from Tuscany.
+If you haven’t heard about them before, biscotti literally means twice (bis) cooked (cotti).

-Baking them twice might sound a bit time-consuming, but it’s during this step that biscotti dry out and become crispy.
+Baking them twice might sound time-consuming, but this step is when biscotti dry out and become crispy.

 RECIPE NOTES

-Although this 1-bowl recipe is pretty easy and straightforward, you need to keep a few tips in mind if you make biscotti for the first time:
+Although this 1-bowl recipe is pretty easy, you need to keep a few tips in mind if you make biscotti for the first time:

-• Flatten the logs, it helps the cutting
+- Flatten the logs, and it helps the cutting

 Vegan biscotti variations